Is there a shingles vaccine?

-Keep your rash clean and dry.
+Keep your shingles rash clean and dry.
 This will reduce the risk of your blisters becoming infected.
 Don’t use antibiotic creams or adhesive dressings, as this can cause irritation and slow down the healing process.

 You can soothe your rash with ice cubes wrapped in a flannel or a tea towel.
 Don’t apply ice directly to your skin as it can damage it.
 You can also apply a soothing lotion (such as Eurax cream) to the rash.
-Some people may find that aloe vera gel provides some relief but there is no firm evidence that it gives any real benefit.
+Some people may find that aloe vera gel provides some relief but there is no firm evidence that it gives any benefit.

 There are medicines available to help you control your symptoms and make the rash clear up more quickly.

 Paracetamol and other over-the-counter painkillers will often help relieve the pain of shingles.
 Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your pharmacist for advice.
 If your pain is severe, your GP may prescribe you more powerful medicines.
 Ask your pharmacist or GP for advice if you’re unsure about how to manage your pain.

 Antiviral medicines can make your symptoms milder and not last as long.
 They also help to reduce complications and prevent long-term nerve pain.
 You should start treatment with antivirals, which are prescribed by your GP, within three days of the onset of the rash and you will usually continue for seven to 10 days.